cuthbertLab/music21/music21/doc/html/_sources/moduleEnvironment.txt

     .. method:: printDebug(msg, statusLevel=1)

     Format one or more data elements into string, and print to stderr.
 The first arg can be a list of string; lists are concatenated with common.formatStr().

-    .. method:: read(fp=None)

-    Load from an XML preference file if and only if available and has been written in the past.
-This means that no preference file will ever be written unless manually done so.

-    .. method:: write(fp=None)

-    Write an XML file.
-This must be manually called to store preferences.
-If fp is None, the default storage location will be used.

 Class Preference